British Film Tax Credit Fraud Case Details

 Thirdly, the cost of the actors

 Driscoll had “ connections” and was owed favours by the stars’ agents.
 Therefore, he was able to secure their services for a heavily discounted rate.
-By using “connected companies” a significant mark-up was charged to the SPV Production Company, who then submitted the costs as part of the Film Tax Credit claim.
+By using “connected companies” a significant mark-up was charged to the SPV Production Company, who then submitted the costs as part of the British Film Tax Credit claim.

 Expert evidence as to the cost of securing talent was again employed successfully.